davy7125/polyphone/en/manual/soundfont-browser.md

 ## Browsing soundfonts {#doc_browse}

-To open the soundfont browser, click on :guilabel:`Online repository` or write a keyword on the [home screen](manual/index.md).
+To open the soundfont browser, click on :guilabel:`Online repository` or write a keyword on the [home screen][home-screen].
 Once the soundfont browser is open in a new tab, it is possible to search, sort and filter the results.